grafana/opentelemetry-workshop/site/docs/lab1/setup.md

 1. Launch a new Terminal by going to **Terminal -> New Terminal**

-1. In the terminal, type the following:
+1. In the terminal, type the following to copy the first project into your persistent workspace:

     ```
+    cp -r /opt/rolldice persisted/
+    ```

+1. Then, run the following commands to start the application:

+    ```
-    cd rolldice
+    cd persisted/rolldice

     ./run.sh
     ```

     The application starts.

-1. Create a second terminal, either using the split terminal icon, or by going to **Terminal -> New Terminal**.
+1. Create a second terminal, either using the split terminal icon (located at the right edge of the tab bar where "Terminal 1" is located), or by going to **Terminal -> New Terminal**.

 1. In the second terminal, use _curl_ to make a sample request to the rolldice service: